enoklearn/engineering/modules/automated-testing.md

 <details open>
    <summary><b>Test Patterns</b></summary><br/>

-   With this topic, you’ll learn about common test patterns such as the four-phase test, inside-out testing, and other practical techniques to make writing automated tests more efficient and enjoyable.
+   With this topic, you'll learn about common test patterns such as the four-phase test, inside-out testing, and other practical techniques to make writing automated tests more efficient and enjoyable.

    #### Learning Outcomes
    * Describe the four phases of a test and their purpose
    * Create unit tests using the four-phase approach
-   * Explain why the four phase test pattern is important, and how you'd apply it
+   * Explain why the four-phase test pattern is important and how you'd apply it
    * List common test patterns
    * Describe common test fixture patterns and their use cases
    * Describe the inside-out and outside-in test patterns and their purpose